 21 things I’ve learned from the first term of primary school

-Sending your child to primary school is an emotional rollercoaster of highs, lows and lots of tears (theirs and yours).
+Sending your child off for their first term of primary school?
+It’s an emotional rollercoaster of highs, lows and lots of tears (theirs and yours).
 Dropping her off on the first day she was fine, so I was FIIIIINEEEE.
 Until I burst into ugly sobs on the way home.
 Then picked her up about half an hour later.
 And cried again (me, not her).

 The phased start is long, and also brings the fear that you’ll get the pick-up time wrong and your child will be the only one left alone at the gate.